skrub-data/skrub/doc/modules/data_ops/validation/tuning_with_optuna.rst

 Optuna studies feature a wide range of additional parameters, which can be accessed by using Optuna directly with skrub learners, as shown in the next section.

+A more complete example that includes more advanced usage is available in :ref:`example_optuna_choices`.

 Setting a storage for the Optuna study
 -------------------------------------------------